How Gut Health Affects Sleep Quality + How To Enhance Both

 How gut health affects sleep.

 From a superficial standpoint, it can seem like the gut is only in charge of eating, digesting, and absorbing nutrients—but as any functional medicine expert will tell you, this complex organ plays a much larger role in the body.
-The microbes that live in the gut have a direct line of communication with the brain (called the gut-brain axis), and they produce neurotransmitters, which influence sleep, mood, and more.
+The microbes that live in the gut have a direct line of communication with the brain (called the gut-brain axis1), and they produce neurotransmitters, which influence sleep, mood, and more.

 "GABA enables the body and mind to relax, fall asleep, and sleep soundly throughout the night," clinical psychologist and board-certified sleep specialist Michael J. Breus, Ph.D., previously told mbg.
-According to the study, inadequate expression of GABA has been linked to suboptimal sleep and mood.
+According to the study, inadequate expression of GABA has been linked to suboptimal sleep and mood3.

 Another neurotransmitter that is secreted by the gut and plays a role in sleep is melatonin.
-In fact, "the gut contains at least 400 times more melatonin than the pineal gland," says a study published in the World Journal of Gastroenterology.
+In fact, "the gut contains at least 400 times more melatonin4 than the pineal gland," says a study published in the World Journal of Gastroenterology.
 Melatonin tells your brain that it's time to go to sleep—which is an essential step in the bedtime process.

 How to support a healthy gut and sleep.